mariusnohr/personal-website/client/notes/the-magic-easing.md

-I remember one of the fist things I learned when I first started out with coding and animation, was this nice little equation:
+I remember one of the first things I learned when I started out with coding and animation, was this nice little equation/one-liner:

 ```
 // instad of just setting the new value